 Venting systems that rise straight up from the stove flue collar provide the best performance.
 Chimneys that rise inside the warm space of the house tend to provide a small amount of draft even when there is no fire burning.
 This means that when a fire is lit, the smoke goes up the chimney and strong draft build quickly as the chimney flue warms up.
-Chimneys that exit a house wall and run up outside can cause problems.
+Although they are common in North America, chimneys that exit a house wall and run up outside can cause problems.

-Good System Design
+Figure 3: Good System Design

-Inferior System Design
+Figure 4: Inferior System Design